Lifta: 1948 war and depopulation

-State of Israel
+Israel

+20th century

 After the expulsion of its Palestinian villagers, of Lifta's 410 homes, 60 stone houses, some three stories high, remained, together with its mosque, an olive press, and a tiled pathway to a spring.
 It is listed by Unesco as a potential World Heritage Site, and in 2018, the World Heritage Fund registered the village among a list of 24 heritage sites that were endangered.

 Lifta was used for Jewish refugee housing during the war, and following the war the Jewish Agency and the state of Israel settled Jewish immigrants from Yemen and Kurdistan in the village, totaling 300 families.
 However ownership of the houses was not registered in their name.
 Living conditions in Lifta were difficult, the buildings were in poor repair, poor roads and transport, and lack of electricity, water, and sanitation infrastructure.
 In 1969-71 most of the Jewish inhabitants of Lifta chose to leave as part of a compensation program by Amidar.
 Holes were drilled in the roofs of the evacuated buildings to make them less inhabitable, so that squatters wouldn't take up residence.
 13 families, who lived in the portion of the village close to Highway 1 and didn't suffer from transportation issues chose to remain.

 In the 1980s, Lifta was declared a municipal nature reserve under the auspices of the Israel Nature and Parks Authority.

 In 1984, one of the abandoned buildings in the village was occupied by the "Lifta gang", a Jewish group plotting the blow up the mosques on the Temple Mount, who were stopped at the gates of the site with 250 pounds of explosives, hand grenades, and other armaments.